pandio-com/pandioml/README.md

 Pulsar is not importing the class files correctly, nor is it installing dependencies with Docker.

 Getting cirulcar import errors with `data/__init__.py` line `from .stream import Stream` and `from .record import Record`

+Test agrawal dataset, code from scikit multiflow was copied over, and library was removed.
+Make sure everything was copied over.

 # Potential Datasets